-I’ve seen parents reward with cookies, candy, ice cream, donuts, cake, soda pop, fast food, money, toys and the list goes on.
+I’ve seen parents reward with cookies, candy, ice cream, donuts, cake, soda pop, fast food, money, toys, and the list goes on.
 You know.
 We’ve all been there at one time or another.

-Sadly the things our children may respond to the most is sugar rewards.
-You want to know why?
+Sadly the things our children may respond to the most are sugar rewards.
+Do you want to know why?
 It’s not just the obvious answer, sugar is yummy, but more complex.
 Sugar is addictive.
 It is so addictive that it is considered more addictive than drugs!
 And once we lovingly introduce this into their system, it is a hard addiction to break.
 It seems so innocent.
 I mean we all grew up with sweet treats and we turned out okay for the most part, right?
 Here’s the thing.
-Sugar is not the same 30 years ago as it is now and was not as big of a problem as it is now.
+Sugar was not the same 30 years ago as it is now and was not as big of a problem as it is now.
 It is highly processed in some foods and full of chemicals as well.
 Not only is there sugar in the treats we give, but hidden sugar is everywhere!
 Did you know one yogurt has the same amount of sugar as a candy bar?
-Or a peanut butter and jelly sandwich has as much sugar as a slice of iced chocolate cake?
+Or a peanut butter and jelly sandwich have as much sugar as a slice of iced chocolate cake?
 The food you buy at the store has many ways to sneak sugar into your diet and your child’s.
 Most kids’ cereals are packed with sugar too.
 “Sugar fuels every cell in the brain.
 Your brain also sees sugar as a reward, which makes you keep wanting more of it.
 If you often eat a lot of sugar, you’re reinforcing that reward, which can make it tough to break the habit.”
-(The truth about sugar addiction, Webmd.com) And that is one reason food company’s add sugar to unnecessary products they know how addictive it is!
+(The truth about sugar addiction, Webmd.com) And that is one reason food companies add sugar to unnecessary products they know how addictive it is!
 It is comparable to a cocaine addiction.

-Rewarding behavior with food is also linked to eating disorders, weight issues, dental decay and behavior issues.
+Rewarding behavior with food is also linked to eating disorders, weight issues, dental decay, and behavior issues.
 Studies have found that when parents use food as a reward or punishment, kids are more likely to prefer high-fat, high-sugar foods (like the ones often used as rewards).
-The bottom line is rewarding wanted behavior’s with food will most likely backfire in the long run.
+The bottom line is rewarding wanted behaviors with food will most likely backfire in the long run.

 So what is a good incentive to get our children to do what we want?

 What our goal should be is to get our children to want to do the right thing!
-We want them to feel a part of our family, classroom and ultimately a good citizen of the earth.
+We want them to feel a part of our family, classroom, and ultimately a good citizen of the earth.
 We can do that at any age but starting off with helping our children to develop healthy habits from the beginning is the best way to ensure a child will want to do what is expected of them.

 Make “I” statements when you can “ I see you tried your beans!” or “Mary, I like when you help your brother clean up!” this helps the child know they are seen and will make them feel proud to do the right things.
 They will know by your tone and the fact you’re not following them around smothering them with praise.